-How you can you change your current behaviour if you don’t realize it’s problematic in the first place?
+How you can you change your current behaviour if you don’t realise it’s problematic in the first place?

-Above, I discussed how you first need to recognize that you have a health-related problem to make a change.
+Above, I discussed how you first need to recognise that you have a health-related problem to make a change.

 Becoming more aware of the potential negative consequences of that behaviour is part of the process to push you along the path to making a positive change to your current situation.